rezect/rezect/README.md

 ## 🚀 What I'm Working On
 - Developing a Python-based AI model for IT course recommendations
-- Exploring real-time systems and synchronization primitives in C++
+- My portfolio site, studying React

 ## 🌱 Goals
-- Contribute to open-source projects on GitHub
+- Solve 100 problems on leetcode
 - Land my first job as a C++ developer to gain industry experience

 ## Languages and tools